r-Techsupport/rTS_Wiki/docs/guides/fixing-a-non-booting-linux-install.md

 ### Different TTY
 During the boot process, you can try switching to a different TTY to bypass the TTY used at boot.
-You can use ctrl + alt + f2-f9 to drop to a different interface.
+You can use Ctrl + alt + f2-f9 to drop to a different interface.
 #### Troubleshooting from a recovery shell
 If the shell loads successfully, than the system not booting might be prevented by a bad config loaded at startup, a nonfunctional display manager or desktop environment.